Nowhere Generation II

-Nowhere Generation II is an EP by American punk rock band, Rise Against.
+Nowhere Generation II is the eleventh extended play by American punk rock band Rise Against.
 It was released as a continuation to their ninth studio album, Nowhere Generation, on June 10, 2022; just over a year after the release of Nowhere Generation.
 The EP was produced by the band's longtime producers, Bill Stevenson and Jason Livermore, with the addition of Andrew Berlin and Chris Beeble.
-It was promoted by the single, "Last Man Standing".
+It was promoted by the single "Last Man Standing".